 B i o g r a p h y

 ULLI REINER, a five-time nominated Grammy Education Award finalist since 2016 and a top ten Finalist for 2017, Ms. Reiner is the epitome of music.
 Music is her life as an educator, conductor and violinist.
-She is the Orchestra Director for the Poway Unified School District since 1983.
-Ms. Reiner is an adjunct faculty member of Palomar College, Concertmaster Emeritus of the Palomar Symphony Orchestra for 30 years, founder, Orchestra Manager and Concertmaster of the PUSD Adult School Poway Community Symphony Orchestra and Artistic Director of the PUSD Adult School Poway Symphonette.
+She was the Orchestra Director for the Poway Unified School District since 1983.
+Ms. Reiner is an adjunct faculty member of Palomar College, Concertmaster Emeritus of the Palomar Symphony Orchestra for 30 years, founder, Orchestra Manager and Concertmaster of the PUSD Adult School Poway Symphony Orchestra and Artistic Director of the Poway Symphonette.
 Ms. Reiner is also Artistic Director Emeritus and co-founder of the Youth Philharmonic Orchestra String program and formerly conductor and co-founder of the Civic Youth Orchestra-Intermediate String Orchestra and Chamber String ensembles.
 She was the founder and Orchestra Director of the Poway High School Symphony and has taught orchestra at Mt.
 Carmel High School, Black Mountain Middle School, Mesa Verde Middle School, and Meadowbrook Middle School.
-She was the Orchestra Director at Bernardo Heights Middle School, Twin Peaks Middle School, and was also the instructor for the Music Appreciation classes offered to non-music students.
+She was most recently the Orchestra Director at Bernardo Heights Middle School, Twin Peaks Middle School, and was also the instructor for the Music Appreciation classes offered to non-music students.

 A graduate of the University of Missouri-Kansas City Conservatory of Music, as a full scholarship recipient, she received a Bachelor of Music Education degree with emphasis in violin and viola performance and went on to graduate study at San Diego State University as first violinist with the Graduate String Quartet in residence, the University of Southern California, and the University of San Diego, having worked towards three master’s degrees in music education, Suzuki violin and violin performance.
 Her violin and viola teachers have included Melvin Ritter-Concert Artist, Tiberius Klausner-former pupil of Ivan Galamian of Juilliard, Yukiko Kamei-Assistant to Jascha Heifetz at USC, Noumi Fisher-MGM recording artist, Milton Thomas-Professor of Viola at USC and her father, Rudolf Reiner.
 She is also a direct descendent of the great conductor, Fritz Reiner.